buttermarkets/cfm-v1/README.md

 of parent `FlatCFM`.
 This will be traded.
 It prepares an oracle question and condition (as in `ConditionalTokens`) during construction.

-`ConditionalTokens` is the core contract that manages the creation and redemption of conditional tokens.
-It's a port of Gnosis Conditional Tokens framework.
-We also rely on `Wrapped1155Factory` which enables wrapping 1155 outcome tokens in ERC20s so we can trade them on any AMM.
-Both these contracts were ported it to 8.20.0 with minor modifications for compatibility.
-We expect to deploy them on chain whenever the network we choose doesn't have a canonical deployment (for now, only mainnet and Gnosis Chain have some).
-We use these contracts for testing purposes as well.

 `FlatCFMRealityAdapter` implements an adapter pattern to access RealityETH from our contracts, with a normalized interface (we want to later enable oracle agnosticity).

-`QuestionTypes` defines basic data types for CFM decision questions, scalar questions and nested conditional tokens.
+`Types` defines basic data types for CFM decision questions, scalar questions and nested conditional tokens.

 The system follows these general steps: